Kirovez/nanoTRF/README.md

 ## <a name="introduction"></a>Introduction

-NanoTRF is a software tool to *de novo* search high-copy tandem repeats which is designed for raw long-read sequences.
+NanoTRF is a software tool to *de novo* search high-copy tandem repeats designed for raw long-read sequences.
 It works with Oxford Nanopore Technologies (ONT) and Pacific Biosciences (PacBio) sequencing data.

 ## <a name="install"></a>Installation